 9. Practice relaxation techniques

 If you experience anxiety about dating, chances are that anxious feelings impact other aspects of your life as well.
-As such, practicing relaxation techniques such as deep breathing, meditation for healing, progressive muscle relaxation, journaling, and guided imagery can be extremely beneficial in helping you cope with these overwhelming feelings.
+As such, practicing these relaxation techniques can help you cope with overwhelming feelings:

 Ideally, you should make these a part of your lifestyle to cope with anxiety more efficiently.
 These techniques can also be particularly helpful in calming yourself whenever you feel overwhelmed to a point that you want to cancel a date because of anxiety.

 10. Come clean about your anxiety

 “I’m so nervous before meeting someone new, how can I overcome approach anxiety?”
 Being vocal about this inner strife can help you navigate social anxiety and relationships better.
 Once you have established a certain comfort level with your date or a potential partner, confide in them and let them know that you struggle with anxiety about falling in love or the dating scene.
 This will help them understand your reactions and behavior better.
 Try this if you are too anxious to date or you’re dealing with dating social anxiety.

 11. Cut yourself some slack

 If despite doing your best, a first date after meeting online doesn’t go as planned, don’t beat yourself up about it.
 Pat yourself on the back for being courageous enough to step out to meet someone new.
-See what you can take away from a less-than-desirable experience and use it to work on yourself.
+See what you can take away from this less-than-desirable experience and use it to work on yourself.